rfresh2/XaeroPlus/README.md

 Xaero Minimap version: [22.17.1](https://www.curseforge.com/minecraft/mc-mods/xaeros-minimap/files/4338608)

-Both mods must be downloaded and included by you in your Forge mods folder.
+You need to download and include these mods in your Forge mods folder **in addition** to `xaeroplus.jar` (3 jars total).

-Using any version other than these two may cause crashes.
+Using any official Xaero mod version other than these two may cause crashes.

 # Modifications